clementpl/influx-crypto-trader/README.md

 - Trade on specific currencies

 The software let you deploy trader which will run in a live/simulation or backtest environment using a specific strategy.
+Live trading has been tested with binance exchange

 ```
 {